robert-mcdermott/pwalk_reporter/README.md

 ## performance

-The pwalk_reporter runs fairly quickly, the output about was from a 181 million row dataset (files and directories) and was processed in about 18 minutes; a rate of around 170K rows per second.
+The pwalk_reporter runs fairly quickly, the output above was from a 181 million row dataset (files and directories) and was processed in about 18 minutes; a rate of around 170K rows per second.